Access for Visitors with Special Needs

 The Mountain Mile

 Cades Cove Riding Stables - I love this one!
-Hay rides and horse drawn carriages are modified to allow for wheelchair acess.
+Hayrides and horse drawn carriages are modified to allow for wheelchair access.

 Iron Mountain Metal Craft, Old Mill District